Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Introduction

 \subsection{Main results}

 In this paper, we analyze the relationship between the {\cl} of {\scg}s in a metrically complete {\htm} (essentially just inside solid tubes) and closed {\la} {\ms}s in such {\htm}s.
-In one dimensional lower, when a {\scg} $\gamma$ is short enough, any closed geodesic can not go too deep inside the collar neighborhood of $\gamma$.
-Intuitively our argument is similar in spirit, but we need to involve the {\cl} (real length and twist angle) to prevent a closed incompressible {\la} {\ms} going too deep into the {\mst}.
-As applications of examining this relationship, we prove statements on multiplicity of closed incompressible {\ms}s in {\qfm}s, and the (non)existence of minimal foliations on the oriented closed {\htm}s that fiber the circle.
+In one dimension lower, when a {\scg} $\gamma$ is short enough, any closed geodesic disjoint from $\gamma$ can not go too deep inside the collar neighborhood of $\gamma$.
+Intuitively our argument is similar in spirit, but we need to involve the {\cl} (real length and twist angle) to prevent a closed incompressible {\la} {\ms} going too deep into a {\mst}.
+As a consequence of this relationship, we prove statements regarding the multiplicity of closed incompressible {\ms}s in {\qfm}s, and the (non)existence of minimal fibrations on certain oriented closed {\htm}s that fiber the circle.

-Before we state our main results, we define some constants that will appear in the main statements and they play essential role in our argument.
+Before we state our main results, we define some constants that will appear in the main statements which play an essential role in our argument.
 These constants are unified through the following function:

 \begin{Def} We define the function $\Ot(x): [1,\infty) \to (0,1)$ as follows: \be \Ot(x) =\frac{\sqrt{3}}{4\pi} \left[\cosh^{-1}\left(\frac{1}{1+ \sqrt{1+(8x^2-8x+1)^2}}+1\right)\right]^2\ . \ene \end{Def}